By John Turney

 Eddie Edwards, Ross Browner and nose tackle Tim Krumrie.

 In our view, they would have to really improve on the Rams run defense which was one of the NFL's worst in 2017 and they also would have to really contribute lots of sacks and hurries in the nickel situations.
 Donald has been likely the NFL's best interior lineman in that skill set that last few years, Suh was one of the best 3-4-5 years ago, but as dropped off recently, Brockers will likely not get many chances to rush the passer in the nickel unless Suh moved outside in nickel.
 With three tackles, one will have to see good things happen before we buy into the hype.
 It's a risky move, paying a nose tackle with little experience at the position and advancing age $14 million in our view.
+Time will tell.